- To build muscle without weights, you should do rotating exercises like squats, pull-ups, dips, lunges, and planks thrice a week.

 Cardio is an excellent method for burning fat and kicking calories, but for muscle-building purposes you’ll want to avoid going overboard.

 You need fuel to build muscles.
+Always ensure optimal muscle recovery.

 Between 2-4 days a week of cardio for 30 minutes at a time is ideal to avoid burnout.

-6. Invest in Some Gear (Ex.
-Pull up Bars, Kettlebells)
+6. Invest In Some Gear (Ex.
+Pull Up Bars, Kettlebells)

 While you can exercise without weights, some kind of gear will help you along the way.

-If you have the money, investing in smaller items such as pull up bars, kettlebells, a TRX band, etc. will help with resistance training and getting you on the fast track to building muscle.
+If you have the money, investing in smaller items such as battle ropes, pull up bars, kettlebells, a TRX band, etc. will help with resistance training and getting you on the fast track to building muscle.

 Building Muscle Without Weights: The Bottom Line